Natural Home Remedies for Jaw Pain Relief

 - Chewing gum

-- Hard candy and chewy foods
+- Eating hard candy and chewy foods

-Give us a call at Prescott Dentistry!
+Give Us a Call at Prescott Dentistry!